cinsk/triton-pssh/README.md

         [1] 21:03:36 [SUCCESS] 70db2402-ad4b-6297-a8ea-f84b361160d4 root@bastion

 ## Expressions

 `triton-pssh` uses [govaluate](https://github.com/Knetic/govaluate) to parse and to evaluate the expression.
 Most simple C-like expressions are supported.
 Check [govaluate manual](https://github.com/Knetic/govaluate/blob/master/MANUAL.md) for details.

 Here are `triton-pssh` specific parameters:

-* id - Triton instance ID
+* id -- Triton instance ID
-* name - Triton instance name
+* name -- Triton instance name
-* type - Triton instance type
+* type -- Triton instance type
-* brand - Triton zone brand
+* brand -- Triton zone brand
-* state - instance state
+* state -- instance state
-* memory - memory size (unit: GB)
+* memory -- memory size (unit: GB)
-* disk - disk size
+* disk -- disk size
-* ips - an array of IP addresses in string
+* ips -- an array of IP addresses in string
-* primaryIp - primary IP address of this machine
+* primaryIp -- primary IP address of this machine
-* package - Triton package name of this instance
+* package -- Triton package name of this instance

 Parameters below are subjected to change due to the internal expression evalator implementation:

-* tags - a set of tags (key: string, value: string)
+* tags -- a set of tags (key: string, value: string)
-* image - Triton image ID of this instance
+* image -- Triton image ID of this instance
-* image_id - Triton image ID of this instance
+* image_id -- Triton image ID of this instance
-* image_name - Triton image name of this instance
+* image_name -- Triton image name of this instance
-* image_version - Triton image version of this instance
+* image_version -- Triton image version of this instance
-* image_os - Triton image OS of this instance
+* image_os -- Triton image OS of this instance
-* image_type - Triton image type of this instance
+* image_type -- Triton image type of this instance
-* image_public - boolean value whether this image is public
+* image_public -- boolean value whether this image is public
-* image_state - Triton image state
+* image_state -- Triton image state
-* image_tags - Tags associated with the image
+* image_tags -- Tags associated with the image
-* image_owner - Triton image owner of this image
+* image_owner -- Triton image owner of this image
-* image_published_at - date of Triton image published
+* image_published_at -- date of Triton image published

-* networks - an array of network IDs in string
+* networks -- an array of network IDs in string
+* has_public_net -- boolean that indicates whether this instance has public IP address

 Note that running `triton instance get` will give you the complete list of parameters.